 - Change to a member of the household

 - Change to medical details

 - Change in name (homeseekers only)

-Please report your change of circumstance through the HomeOption website by signing into your account and clicking “Have your circumstances changed?”
+You should report your change of circumstance through HomeOption by signing into your account and selecting 'Have your circumstances changed?'.

 What happens next?

 We aim to process applications within 28 working days.
-Please do not contact the Office within this time period as it causes delays in processing.
+You should not contact the Office within this time period as it causes delays in processing.
 If your application is accepted, you will be written to accordingly.
-Applications may not be processed if you fail to supply the required documentation within 7 days of submission.
-Please check the online guidance, FAQs and directions on the forms themselves.
+Applications may not be processed if you fail to supply the required documentation within seven days of submission.
+Check the online guidance, FAQs and directions on the forms themselves.